-Military moms sacrifice daily for our safety while they pray for their kids serving our country.
+Military moms pray daily for their kids serving our country.

-Some are in hospitals, comforting their sick children, content to get a smile, a nod, or another day together.
+Some moms are in hospitals, comforting their sick children, content to get a smile, a nod, or just another day together.

-Some mothers will feel sharper pains of grief on Sunday for the children they have to prematurely mourn.
+Some mothers may feel sharper pains of grief on Sunday for the children they've to mourn prematurely.

 As a mom, I'm only as happy as my most unhappy child.
 No matter the age of my kids, when they hurt, I hurt right along with them.
-So although Mother's Day is a joyous occasion for so many, I want to remember and comfort the women who ache for babies who were never born, or have children who are sick, hurt, lost, addicted, missing, in pain, struggling, or have passed on.
-As a woman, their pain is my pain.
+So although Mother's Day is a joyous occasion for so many, let's remember and comfort the women who ache for babies who were never born, have children who are sick, hurt, lost, addicted, missing, in pain, struggling, or have passed on.
+Their pain is our pain.

 For those of us blessed to celebrate this Mother's Day, let's be generous with our smiles, hugs, phone calls, and even our marigolds.
-It's the little things that make such a big difference.
+It's the little things that make the big difference.